L.D. Porta Centennial Anthology Vol 2

 This Compendium, however, takes the form of a collection of articles and papers, not by Porta but by other writers*, about the life and work of this great man.
 These have been assembled by Chris Newman to celebrate the centenary of Porta’s birth which fell in 2022 in time for which the first volume was published.
 It is hoped that the two volumes will do him justice. (* Note: this second volume contains a couple of non-technical articles by Porta himself, and transcriptions of several of his letters.)

-Filling 330 A4 pages including numerous black in white and colour images, this second volume is priced like the first, at £27 including postage within the UK, £29 within Europe and £31 outside Europe, with a 20% discount offered to ASTT members.
+Filling 330 A4 pages including numerous black in white and colour images, this second volume is priced like the first, at £27 including postage within the UK.
+Regrettably, extra postage costs will have to be passed on to overseas buyers, and these will be quoted on an individual basis.